 The area was marked with a shovel and bare grass.
 I knew this was the most likely place to search.
 Within minutes of turning on my metal detector, I found the ring on the outer edge where Steve was digging.
 Steve was so close to discovering this ring himself!
 He must have bumped the ring with a shovel while he was searching because I found it only a couple of inches under the snow on the edge of the cleared area.

 How to Find a Lost Ring in the Snow

 Lost ring in the snow?
+It happens all the time – brushing snow, scraping ice, throwing snowballs, sleigh riding.
+Suddenly your ring goes flying.
+Don’t waste your time renting a metal detector.
 Stop and mark the area where you believe the ring is lost.
 If plowing occurs in your parking lot, block off the site to preserve the ring’s location.
 My jewelry finding service covers Connecticut, New York, Massachusetts, Rhode Island, and other surrounding states.
 If you have a lost ring or something of value, contact me now at 860-917-8947 or www.metaldetectionkeithwille.com.

 Watch the live dig on my YouTube Channel: